HaohanWang/HEX/README.md

    - As we mentioned in the paper, we also have a hard time to optimize AlexNet with our method from beginning, however, we noticed that there are many tricks that can help.

         - Train a network following the standard manner and then finetune with our method is recommended.
         - The initilization of NGLCM plays an important role, in fact, it plays a more important role than the optimization process of NGLCM.
-Therefore, if you notice that the initlization scales the representation too much and leads to NaN, we recommend to freeze optimization the NGLCM (then at least it's a starndard GLCM) rather than change the initialization.
+Therefore, if you notice that the initlization scales the representation too much and leads to NaN, we recommend to freeze optimization the NGLCM (then at least it's a starndard GLCM) rather than to alter the initialization manner.
 Another useful stragety (Thanks to [Songwei](https://github.com/SongweiGe)) is to normalize these representation to avoid scaling.

 - **This method does not seem to help improve the performance of my CNN.**